aaandrades/SpringBoot-API-Rest/README.md

 You can see a live video in: https://youtu.be/gKOzgdmAm3k Or you can run locally the project with docker :whale:

+- docker build -t spring-boot-app .
+- docker-compose up

-Ofcourse, here its the collection in postman to run the API. (assets/SpringMVCRestApplication.postman_collection)
+Ofcourse, here its the collection in postman to run the API. (assets/SpringMVCRestApplication.postman_collection) It will start the app in the 8080 port, so download the postman app and test it!

 *If you want to contribute to improve the project, please create your PR and write me :speech_balloon: .
 After it, sit down and take a beer, you deserve it!* :beers: .
 *This project is for academic purposes only, all right reserved.
 Andrés Andrade 2021 :copyright::registered:*